 As you can see above, I have not rested on my laurels and I have jumped into this challenge with both feet.

-This is a snapshot from SERPBook, my preferred rank tracker which provides a neat dashboard and also allows PDF reporting.
+This is a snapshot from SERPLab, my preferred rank tracker which provides a neat dashboard and also allows PDF reporting.

-However it gets low search volume so i’m not too worried abut that just yet, they are most likely looking for the blogspot blog anyway!
+However, it gets low search volume so I’m not too worried about that just yet, they are most likely looking for the blogspot blog anyway!

 A total of 6 keywords (that I am tracking at least) are in the top 10, which is very exciting when we are only just a month into the case study.

-Even more crazy is that of the 28 keywords I am tracking, 22 of them are in the top 30.
+Even crazier is that of the 28 keywords I am tracking, 22 of them are in the top 30.
 So that’s 22 top 3 page rankings after just 30 days.

 Now onto the keywords themselves, and whilst I can’t reveal them I can show you how I am targeting them and where my rankings are.